 Salary and Employment Information

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for police and sheriff's patrol officers was $58,320 as of May 2015 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the mean annual salary for police and sheriff's patrol officers was $65,400 as of May 2018 (www.bls.gov).
 The BLS notes, however, that canine patrol officers receive additional compensation due to the specialized nature of the work.
-Per BLS reports, the employment of police officers and sheriff's patrol officers is expected to increase by 5% from 2014-2024; however, candidates may face stronger competition for the more limited number of canine officer jobs.
+Per BLS reports, the employment of police officers and sheriff's patrol officers is expected to increase as fast as the average from 2018-2028; however, candidates may face stronger competition for the more limited number of canine officer jobs.

 A canine officer's job is to perform routine police procedures with a trained canine partner, also ensuring they are in optimal health.
 These officers go to the police academy, pass examinations, obtain the required education, and complete specialized training to work with police dogs.